tim-sebring/perlcode/README.md

 Mostly on Solaris at this point.

+<h3>ldap.pl</h3>

+<p>For anyone who has attempted to piece together a syntactically correct
+ldapsearch command in the past, I created this script to allow me to search much easier -- like 'uid=sebrint' or whatever.
+The script gives you examples when you go to run it.</p>

 <h3>cleanup.pl</h3>

 <p>This script was used to clean out data after a certain time period.
 It simply would delete data from